Seek Returns logo

 Min

-AAPL vs. SONY: A comparison of their Current Ratio against the Consumer Electronics industry benchmark.
+AAPL vs. SONY: A comparison of their Debt-to-Equity Ratio (MRQ) against their respective Technology Hardware, Storage & Peripherals and Household Durables industry benchmarks.

 AAPL